 On Which Chinese Social Media Platforms Can you Promote Your Brand with KOLs?

 In addition to finding and recruiting a KOL, you’ll also need to determine which platform you want to focus your marketing efforts on.
-GMA recommends that smaller companies and companies facing issues with supply or production pick one or two platforms to focus on.
+GMA recommends that smaller companies and companies facing issues with supply or production pick one or two platforms to focus their word-of-mouth marketing on.
 Larger companies and groups with more funding can tackle multiple campaigns across various platforms at once.

 Weibo: the app for every brand & company in China

-One of the biggest social media apps in mainland China is Weibo.
-A hybrid of Facebook, Instagram, and Twitter, this platform does a little bit of everything (including eCommerce) and is the place to be to promote a brand in china while building a massive following.
+One of the biggest social media apps in Mainland China is Weibo.
+A hybrid of Facebook, Instagram, and Twitter, this platform does a little bit of everything (including eCommerce) and is the place to be to promote a brand in China while building a massive following.

 You’ll find all types of KOLs for every type of topic on Weibo as well as an audience to consume the content resulting in your Weibo KOLs campaign.